t-mart/wap/docs/contributing.rst

   Please submit as many fixes for typos and grammar bloopers as you can!
 * Don't be afraid to open half-finished PRs, and ask questions if something is unclear!
 * Try to limit each pull request to *one* change only.
+* If your change is worth documenting to end users, add a section to the `changelog`_ under "Unreleased".
 * Since we squash on merge, it's up to you how you handle updates to the master branch.
   Whether you prefer to rebase on master or merge master into your branch, do whatever is more comfortable for you.
 * *Always* add tests and docs for your code.